coldtype/coldtype/docs/tutorials/midi.rst

     2 Launch Control XL
     3 Launch Control XL HUI

-I'm including the unrelated devices because those might show up on your computer as well, depending on what you have plugged in.
+I'm including the unrelated devices because those (or others) might show up on your computer as well, depending on what you have plugged in.
 Basically, you just want to find the `exact` name of the device you're looking to use with Coldtype.
-In this case, that’s `Launch Control XL` (not the one with `HUI` in the name).
+In this case, that’s ``"Launch Control XL"`` (not the one with `HUI` in the name).

 Once you know that, create a file at the root of user path (aka ``~``), called ``.coldtype.py``